 What e-commerce retailers need to know about import regulations and Swiss customs rules

 Switzerland is not a member of the EU.
 There is a mandatory declaration and customs duty requirement for all goods imported into Switzerland.
+As of January, 1, 2024 the Swiss customs requirements will change with the abolition of duties on industrial goods.
 Shipments ordered online and sent to Switzerland from abroad are subject to VAT and customs duty.
 Purchasers of goods are responsible for payment.
 If the value of the goods in the shipment exceeds the legal exemption limit, the corresponding taxes and customs duties must be paid on receipt.
 If that is not possible because the purchaser cannot pay the charges or be contacted, the shipment is returned to the seller.

 The duties do not apply if the VAT due on the value of goods, freight costs, and customs duty is less than CHF 5.
 The same applies to customs duty payable of up to CHF 5.
 The exception is that the VAT exemption limit does not apply to individual shipments made by online retailers that supply goods to Switzerland worth a total of more than CHF 100,000 per year.